FranzZemen/bsh-jasker/README.md

         stateData: (Object) The data configured on the state, or undefined if none was configured

-  - Returns (Array of String) State names that represent the next state in the JaskerMap.
-This is supplied by the client implementation.
+  - Returns A promise whose success function parameter should be an Array of String that represent the next state names in the JaskerMap.

+  The promise returned <strong>MUST</strong> be the promised passed in.